-The District's General Obligation Bond ratings are considered "best quality" and "high quality" investment grade ratings depending on the rating agency as shown in Table 8.
-The District's COPs are currently rated in the "upper medium grade" category as A1 and A+, respectively by Moody's and S&P. Fitch and Kroll do not rate the District's outstanding COPs.
+Depending on the rating agency and its methodology, as of June 30, 2019, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
+The District's COPs are currently rated in the "upper medium grade" category as A2 and A, respectively by Moody's and S&P, respectively.
+Fitch and Kroll do not rate the District's outstanding COPs.
 General Obligation Bond ratings are typically one to two notches higher than those of COPs, owing to the superior credit strength of the ad valorem property taxes pledged to repay General Obligation Bonds versus the General Fund pledge that supports repayment of COPs.